 PUTTING THINGS IN PERSPECTIVE

 One thing a chronic condition does is put so many things in perspective.
-Concerns about the length of a child’s days or the quality of his or her life are heavy, but sometimes they force us to consider what really matters things like eternity.
+Concerns about the length of a child’s days or the quality of his or her life are heavy, but sometimes these concerns force us to consider what really matters – like eternity.

 While I still pray that my children will experience many of the wonderful gifts God gives on earth, it’s with a sober recognition that things like marriage, education, and careers are temporary.
 Even more important is the trajectory of our children’s souls and where and how they will spend eternity.
 These things matter so much more.

-Whether or not I’m able to be with my children on their hardest days, I hope that they would know the Lord and His Presence with them, and I send my prayers ahead of them.
+Whether or not I can be with my children on their hardest days, I hope they will know the Lord and His presence with them.
+I send my prayers ahead of them.
 In the meantime, I thank God for the gift of each of my children, the honor of being their mom, and for all He is teaching me through them.

 QUESTIONS FOR REFLECTION